 The coronavirus has triggered the start of a new era in the workplace.
-The pandemic has forced the type of workplace experimentation that would have taken years if not decades to happen.
+The pandemic has forced the type of workplace experimentation that would have taken years, if not decades, to happen.

-HR leaders in multinational companies are developing strategies for returning to the office, responding to employee needs and using the pandemic to accelerate workplace transformation
+HR leaders in multinational companies are developing strategies for returning to the office, responding to employee needs and using the pandemic to accelerate workplace transformation.

-Ingredion SVP and CHRO Elizabeth Adefioye, says “I saw the need early on to begin partnering with our key executives from the technology, finance, communications, and real estate departments to develop a phased, safe global approach to returning to the workplace.”
+Ingredion SVP and CHRO Elizabeth Adefioye says, “I saw the need early on to begin partnering with our key executives from the technology, finance, communications, and real estate departments to develop a phased, safe global approach to returning to the workplace.”

 In addition to Future Workplace’s research, Conference Board of Canada research found that 4 out of 10 respondents reported more mental health problems in their organizations since the coronavirus.

-Many large companies, such as Marriott, have a robust integrated employee wellbeing platform like TakeCare.
+Many large companies, such as Marriott, have a robust integrated employee well-being platform like TakeCare.

 Mid-size organizations, such as Uipath, are funding a range of apps employees can use to enhance their wellbeing.
-In fact, Uipath has committed to invest up to 1% of all employee salaries in employee wellbeing.
+In fact, Uipath has committed to investing up to 1% of all employee salaries in employee wellbeing.